emqx/emqx-docs/en_US/deploy/upgrade-cluster.md

 ### Incompatible Changes

 You need to resolve all incompatibilities or conflicts with your current deployment before starting the upgrade.
-To identify the potential compatibility issues and breaking changes that may affect your applications and deployments, you can refer to [Incompatible Changes between EMQX 5.1 and EMQX 4.4](../changes/breaking-changes-5.1.0.md), and list of incompatible changes in later versions:
+To identify the potential compatibility issues and breaking changes that may affect your applications and deployments, you can refer to [Incompatible Changes between EMQX 5.1 and EMQX 4.4](../changes/breaking-changes-5.1.0.md), and the following incompatible changes documents in later versions:

 :::: tabs type:card